 TIP: Consider estimating the total cost of this maintenance over the course of a year, divide it by 12, and start putting that amount of money away each month in a separate savings account.
 That way, when those expenses eventually arise, you’re prepared.

 Need help figuring out if you can afford a specific house?
-Schedule a consultation with one of our licensed Loan Consultants to get some guidance.
+Schedule a consultation with one of our licensed Mortgage Experts to get some guidance.